swiyu-admin-ch/swiyu-admin-ch.github.io/_change-dossiers/CDC-002-Issuer-Security-Enforcements.md

 🚨 Enforce credential_request_encryption and credential_response_encryption, reject unencrypted requests/responses where encryption is required, including for the Deferred Credential Request and Response.
 Swiyu wallet will enforce this with a future release. <br>
 🚨 Enforce Signed Metadata on the Credential Issuer Metadata endpoint.
 Swiyu wallet will enforce this with a future release. <br>

-Supported after and should be deployed after the wallet version 1.17.0.  <br>
+The generic Iussuer 4.0.0 should be deployed as soon wallet 1.17 is published. <br>
 Must be in use until end of Q3 2026. <br>

 ## Migration steps